 How I use it: Auto-fill passwords on my laptop and phone, share passwords with contractors and clients, and organize sensitive information and documents

-Alternative: 1Password is also a great option for password.
+Alternative: 1Password is also a great option for passwords.
 I’ve used it on my phone for years (I even store my LastPass master passwords here!).

 Asana is my favorite project management tool because of its simplicity and fun visual style.
 It works amazingly well for collaborating with small teams and keeping track of all the details.